Day 1

 Day 2

-The Great Wall.
-Ming Tombs.
-Peking Duck Dinner
+The Great Wall of China and Peking Duck

 The iconic symbol of China and an unmissable place to visit, today's destination, the Great Wall of China, is another of the area's UNESCO-listed sights.
 On our way, we shall make a stop to see the Ming Tombs, the burial site of 13 Ming Dynasty emperors.
 In the evening you enjoy a dinner of world-renowned Peking Duck.